 Turning a tough lesson into a success

-Danny began teaching in an inner-city school.
-“It was quite a hard school in a deprived area.
-I taught there for three years and it was tough, but extremely rewarding.”
+I started in quite a hard school in a deprived area.
+I taught there for three years and it was tough, but extremely rewarding.

-For him, the career was daunting because “teaching is a massive responsibility; you’re tasked with working with hundreds of students each day, and they’re placed into your care – that’s quite a demanding responsibility.
-But it’s part of what you do as a teacher.”
+Teaching is a massive responsibility; you’re tasked with working with hundreds of students each day, and they’re placed into your care – that’s quite a demanding responsibility.
+But it’s part of what you do as a teacher.

-He explains that behaviour management skills are important, particularly in PE: “They need to be absolutely spot-on if the students are to learn in your lessons, because there are a lot of barriers that can prevent the students from accessing that learning.”
+Behaviour management skills need to be absolutely spot-on if the students are to learn in your lessons, because there are a lot of barriers that can prevent the students from accessing that learning.